daniellimws/daniellimws.github.io/_posts/teaser-dragon-ctf-18/chains_of_trust/2018-10-02-DragonCTF18-chains-of-trust.md

   }

-  res = (*enc)();    // run the decrypted code memset(, 0, 0x1000);
+  res = (*enc)();    // run the decrypted code memset(enc, 0, 0x1000);
   return res;
 }
 ```

 Troublesome...
 Self-decrypting code...
-I can either emulate this code using unicorn, or do what I did, which was just set a deeper breakpoint at where the decrypting was done, then dump the decrypted memory.
+I can either emulate this code using unicorn, or do what I did, which was just set a deeper breakpoint at the end of the decryption, then dump the decrypted memory.

 At this point, looking at Hex-Rays pseudocode was no longer feasible, because the code uses functions from the `functions_table`, and all the definitions of these functions are not present in the binary.
 So obviously, Hex-Rays would only be able to interpret it as retrieving a function pointer and calling this function.